Frequently Asked Questions.

 What animals do you have?

-As of 2017 we have pigs (four at the moment) who we use for improving the ground by grazing and using their fleeces for craft projects.
-We are are planning to breed from them later this year to rear the young for our own meat eating, sheep (three) who we keep for grazing, fleeces and long term may breed from for meat, turkeys (currently a breeding pair) who we will hopefully rear young from this year to raise for meat, guinea fowl (three) who are mostly for entertainment, their pretty feathers which we gather for craft projects and because they eat ticks!
-We have ten geese who are kept for grazing and gathering their feathers.
-Nic, Davies and Scarlett are very amenable to the idea of eating goose, particularly the more feisty gander but Ady is less keen, we have many ducks and chickens who are kept for eggs (our own use and selling to visitors from our shop) and meat.
+As of 2019 we have sheep (three at the moment) who we use for improving the ground by grazing and using their fleeces for craft projects.
+We are are planning to breed from them later this year to rear the young for our own meat eating, turkeys (currently a breeding pair) who we will hopefully rear young from this year to raise for meat, We have eight geese who are kept for grazing and gathering their feathers.
+Nic, Davies and Scarlett are very amenable to the idea of eating goose, particularly the more feisty ganders but Ady is less keen, we have many ducks and chickens who are kept for eggs (our own use and selling to visitors from our shop) and meat.

 What crops do you grow?